iamovrhere/pairwise-ranking-app/README.md

 > L. L. Thurstone first introduced a scientific approach to using pairwise comparisons for measurement in 1927, which he referred to as the law of comparative judgment.

 This is intended as a simple web app to aggregate a preference list from input (using local storage for now), by simplifying to a simple A or B choice.
+The expected audience (aside from just myself), is someone with _minor_ technical understanding.

 # Requirements